 How Does It Work?

 Once you enable Local Recordings, StreamYard will record a separate video and audio file of each participant during the recording, in the browser's local storage.
-This means that the quality of the recordings are not dependent on internet connection.
+This means that the quality of the recordings is not dependent on your internet connection.

 After you enable Local Recordings, when your guests join your studio they will see this message:

 Once all your guests have joined, you can click the Record or Go Live button.
-You will see a popup window confirming your selected settings for your Local Recordings, if you've enabled it.
-You can click the pencil icon to edit your settings, or click the Record/Go Live button again to begin your recording/broadcast.
+You will see a popup window confirming your selected settings for your Local Recordings if you've enabled it.
+You can click the pencil icon to edit your settings, or click the Record/Go Live button again to begin your recording/stream.